single-cell-genetics/cellsnp-lite/doc/manual.rst

                          (when use UMI) or UNMAP,SECONDARY,QCFAIL,DUP (otherwise)]
-    --minLEN INT         Minimum mapped length for read filtering [30] --minMAPQ INT        Minimum MAPQ for read filtering [20] --countORPHAN        If use, do not skip anomalous read pairs.
+    --minLEN INT         Minimum mapped length for read filtering [30] --minMAPQ INT        Minimum MAPQ for read filtering [20] --maxDEPTH INT       Maximum depth for one site of one file; 0 means highest possible value [0] --countORPHAN        If use, do not skip anomalous read pairs.

   Note that the "--maxFLAG" option is now deprecated, please use "--inclFLAG" or "--exclFLAG" instead.
 You can easily aggregate and convert the flag mask bits to an integer by refering to: https://broadinstitute.github.io/picard/explain-flags.html